jon-09/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12th script adds permissions to all directories
-13th script creates a directory with permissions 751 14th script changes the group ownership of the file "hello"
+13th script creates a directory with permissions 751 14th script changes the group ownership of the file "hello" 15th script changes owner and group of all files and directories